swillis/ladder-tournament/README.md

 - http://travismaynard.com/writing/getting-started-with-gulp
 - http://mindthecode.com/lets-build-an-angularjs-app-with-browserify-and-gulp/

-If you're interested in trying out something similar for yourself, have a read - I didn't find it too difficult and I'm rubbish at this sort of thing.
-It would probably be even easier and safer to use [Yeoman](http://yeoman.io/), but where's the fun in that?
+Ultimately it would probably be easier and safer to use [Yeoman](http://yeoman.io/), but where's the fun in that?

 _Powered by: [Gulp](http://gulpjs.com/) + [SASS](http://sass-lang.com/) + [Browserify](http://browserify.org/) + [Angular](https://angularjs.org/)_